mkkurt/LinkedIn-Connect-Bot-Instructions/README.md

 - While on the directory that includes the index.js file, run the following commands by order:
 - `npm install @busshi/linkedin-private-api`
 - `node index.js`
 - Program should start running now.
-You can exit the program with CTRL-C or CMD
+You can exit the program with CTRL-C

 ## Adımlar
 - Henüz yapmadıysanız [NodeJS](https://nodejs.org/en/download) aracını indirin ve kurun.